syncfusion-content/windowsforms-docs/WindowsForms/Classic/ComboBox/FAQ/How-to-select-multiple-items-in-the-dropdown.md

 # How to select multiple items in the dropdown

-In order to perform multiple selection, you can use the ComboboxAdv or MultiColumnComboBox controls, that contains a normal ListBox that allows you to select multiple items, internally.
+This page explains How to Select Multiple Items in the Dropdown and more details.

 ## How to Select Multiple Items in the Dropdown

-This page explains about How to Select Multiple Items in the Dropdown and more details.
+In order to perform multiple selection, you can use the ComboboxAdv or MultiColumnComboBox controls, that contains a normal ListBox that allows you to select multiple items, internally.

 {% tabs %}
 {% highlight c# %}